Dry needling: Risks

 Dry needling is considered invasive.
-Invasive treatments are associated with infections, cutaneous infections, which can be avoided, however, by using good aseptic (sterile) technique.
+Invasive treatments are associated with infections and cutaneous infections, which can be avoided, however, by using good aseptic (sterile) technique.
 Nonetheless, the procedure is increasing in popularity despite the unanswered questions regarding its overall effectiveness and safety.
 Mild adverse events following dry needling are commonly bleeding, bruising, and pain.
 Severe adverse effects include pneumothorax, injury to the central nervous system and spine, and blood-borne infection transmission.
 The American Medical Association made a press release in 2016 that said physical therapists and other non-physicians practicing dry needling should – at a minimum – have standards that are similar to the ones for training, certification, and continuing education that exist for acupuncture.
 AMA board member Russell W. H. Kridel, MD: "Lax regulation and nonexistent standards surround this invasive practice.
 For patients' safety, practitioners should meet standards required for licensed acupuncturists and physicians."

+Additional adverse effects of dry needling include cardiac tamponade and hematoma.
+During a recent study, a self-reported survey of almost 230,000 people, 8.6% (19726 patients) reported experiencing at least one adverse effect.
+2.2% (4,963 patients) reported an adverse effect that required further treatment.
+However, since this study was based on the patient's self-reporting rather than actual incidence, the collective findings cited above are probably lower than the actual incidence.
+Because dry needling sometimes involves blood and other bodily fluids, there are sometimes risk of transmission of multiple forms of hepatitis as well as HIV.